aregtech/areg-sdk/docs/DEVELOP.md

     </ParamList>
 </Method>
 ```
+In this example, the broadcast `SomeBroadcast` has 4 parameters as values to deliver together to all subscribed clients.
+The semantic of this broadcast is `void broadcastSomeBroadcast(NESample::SomeEnum value1, const NEMemory::uAlign & value2, const NESample::SomeStruct & value3, NESample::SomeArray value4);`

+> 💡 In the service interface XML document the request, response and the broadcast may have same name.<br>
+> 💡 It is recommended that at least all names of the responses and broadcasts have unique names.
+If any name is not unique, then must have same type.
+It means, that there must not be a parameter named `success` having type `bool` in a response or broadcast and having type `int` in the other response or broadcast.

 ### Constants
-The Service Interface XML document may contain service specific constants listed in `<ConstantList> ... </ConstantList>` section.
-The constants are used to share read-only value between clients and the service.
+The Service Interface XML document may have specific constants listed in `<ConstantList> ... </ConstantList>` section.
+The constants are used to share read-only value between clients and the service provider.

-This example demonstrates the definition of service specific constant:
+*An example to demonstrate declaration of a constant:*
 ```xml
 <Constant DataType="uint16" ID="35" Name="SomeConst">
     <Value>100</Value>
     <Description>Define a constant if need.</Description>
 </Constant>
 ```
+In this example, it is declared a constant named `SomeConst` having type `unsigned short` and having value `100`.
+This values is shared between service provider and clients.

 ### Includes
-The Service Interface XML document may have specific include files, which should be included in the service and they are listed in `<IncludeList> ... </IncludeList> section.
-For example, a service may include special header with the implementation of algorithms used in the service.
+The Service Interface XML document may have specific files, which should be included in the code.
+The includes are listed in `<IncludeList> ... </IncludeList> section.
+For example, a service may include special header file with the implementation of algorithms.

-This example demonstrate the definition of includes:
+*An example to demonstrate declaration of includes:*
 ```xml
 <IncludeList>
     <Location ID="36" Name="areg/base/NEMath.hpp">